art0007i/ValueProxyExtensions/README.md

 - Value Proxies can be transferred between world and userspace by using the click in feature

 Known Issue:
-If you are using the [LogixUtils](https://github.com/badhaloninja/LogixUtils) mod setting the logix tip to `extract: reference node` will prevent you from creating value inputs from value proxies.
+If you are using the [LogixUtils](https://github.com/badhaloninja/LogixUtils) mod, setting the logix tip to `extract: reference node` will prevent you from creating value inputs from value proxies.

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).